dvejsada/MCP_DECISIONS/Readme.md

 ## What is it?

-A [Model Context Protocol](https://modelcontextprotocol.io/) Server running over SSE
+A [Model Context Protocol](https://modelcontextprotocol.io/) Server running using streamable-http,

 ## What it offers?